duckietown/docs-AIDO/book/AIDO/10_motivation/20_motivation.md

 # Overview of the competition {#aido-overview status=beta}

 What are the *AI Driving Olympics*?
-The AI Driving Olympics (AIDO) are a set of 5 challenges designed to exemplify the unique characteristics of data science in the context of autonomous driving.
+The AI Driving Olympics (AIDO) are a set of robotics challenges designed to exemplify the unique characteristics of data science in the context of autonomous driving.

 To understand how to solve a robotics challenge, we will explore the various dimensions of performance and difficulties involved.